 Educating students as researchers and scientists, including how to contribute to evidence-based practice.

 Fostering in students an interdisciplinary approach to education, research, and practice.

 Engaging students in innovative instruction and assessment that is interprofessional and aligns with changes in delivery of health and human services.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF DOCTOR OF PHILOSOPHY

-Students with at least a master’s degree or the equivalent in a health-related field (e.g., kinesiology, exercise physiology, exercise science, movement sciences, communication sciences and disorders, rehabilitation science, nursing, biomedical science, laboratory science, etc.) may apply.
-Evaluations will be based upon the applicant’s grade point average, scores on the Graduate Record Exam (which may be waived for those who have successfully completed a master’s thesis), previous research experience, a statement of purpose for graduate study, and 3 letters of reference.
-In rare circumstances students with a bachelor of science degree showing exceptional promise as evidenced by their previous research experience, mentor recommendations, undergraduate GPA, and GRE scores (required in this case) will be considered.
+Students with at least a master’s degree or the equivalent in a health-related field (e.g., kinesiology, exercise physiology, exercise science, movement sciences, communication sciences and disorders, rehabilitation science, nursing, psychology, education) may apply.
+Evaluations will be based upon the applicant’s grade point average, previous research experience, a statement of purpose for graduate study, and 3 letters of reference.
+Although not required, it is strongly recommended that one of those letters come from a graduate faculty in the College of Nursing in Health Sciences (or Osher Center if appropriate) expressing support for the student as well as interest in the student's area of scholarship.
+In rare circumstances students with a bachelor of science degree showing exceptional promise as evidenced by their previous research experience, mentor recommendations, undergraduate GPA will be considered.

 MINIMUM DEGREE REQUIREMENTS